Leave GoDaddy and Go Completely Serverless Using Just Cloudflare and S3 Buckets: Part Two

 - We’re still vendor-locked.

-- The coding languages are only: vanilla JavaScript, TypeScript, and Rust.
+- The supported languages are vanilla JavaScript, TypeScript, and Rust.

-- We get WAF, caching, redirects, TLS (HTTPS), logging, and much more for free.
+- We get WAF, caching, redirects, TLS (HTTPS), logging, and more—for free.

 The Plan for Apache’s Htaccess